mobxjs/mobx-react-lite/README.md

 [![Join the chat at https://gitter.im/mobxjs/mobx](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/mobxjs/mobx?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This is a next iteration of [mobx-react](https://github.com/mobxjs/mobx-react) coming from introducing React hooks which simplifies a lot of internal workings of this package.

+**You need React version 16.8.0 and above**

 Class based components **are not supported** except using `<Observer>` directly in its `render` method.

-**You need React version 16.8.0 and above**
+If you want to transition existing projects from classes to hooks (as most of us do), you can use this package alongside the [mobx-react](https://github.com/mobxjs/mobx-react) just fine.
+The only conflict point is about the `observer` HOC.
+Subscribe [to this issue](https://github.com/mobxjs/mobx-react/issues/640) for a proper migration guide.

 [![NPM](https://nodei.co/npm/mobx-react-lite.png)](https://www.npmjs.com/package/mobx-react-lite)